 Early Life And Education

-Richard Marcinko was born in Lansford, Pennsylvania, and is of Slovak descent.
+Richard Marcinko was born in Lansford, Pennsylvania, of Slovak descent.

 After attending Admiral Farragut Academy in Toms River, New Jersey, he enlisted in the U.S. Navy in 1958.
 He worked as a teletype operator at the Naval Air Station in Naples, Italy, but after some difficulty, he eventually worked his way into the Navy’s Underwater Demolition Teams.